pinebit/MeetBondDemo/README.md

 * DOM-based protocols: `SimpleJson` and `SimpleXml`
 > DOM-based protocol parse whole payload into an in-memory Data Object Model which then is queried during deserialization.
 Typically this kind of protocol is used to implement text based encoding such as JSON or XML.

-For each protocol, Bond API provides you with the corresponding Reader and Writer classes, which do the job on the actual serialization.
-Remember that previously you've asked me about performance: it's obviously that untagged protocol(s) would be the fastest, because they don't write auxiliary information, hence they write less data (copy less memory, etc).
+For each protocol, Bond runtime library provides you with the corresponding Reader and Writer classes, which do the job on the actual serialization.
 Using the protocols is pretty straightforward and merely harder than that famous `JsonConvert.SerializeObject()`:

 ```csharp